 Premium flavours are priced at an additional $0.70 and cone at an additional $1.

 We had the Charcoal Waffle ($5.50) with a scoop of Thai Milk Tea and Thai Green Tea ice cream.

 Unfortunately, the two flavours were as sweet as their name – Apiary.
 The saving grace was their smooth and creamy texture.

 The charcoal waffle was a tad dry and cakey, and would need some work to get it perfect.

 The sesame flavour was worth a mention.
 Grainy texture with a rich and robust sesame taste was delightful.

 On the other hand, the white peach sorbet was pleasing on the palate with its refreshing and memorable taste.

-New on its menu is Nutella topping with additional $1.
+On its menu is Nutella topping with additional $1.
 While this should provide some photogenic Instagram moments, be aware of sugar overload.

 While tasting from several ice cream shops across the island, we came to realise that customers nearer town and CBD would generally prefer desserts which are less sweet.

 This is perhaps what Apiary can take note of as they are doing their fine-tuning.